-To move objects, click the Transform Move tool • or press W. You can also click Edit > Move Tool in the main menu.
+To move objects, click the Transform Move tool i (W).
+You can also click Edit > Move Tool in the main menu.

-Drag the handles for to move along individual axes.
+Drag the handles to move along individual axes.
 Use the yellow handle to move the selection on the xz or object planes.
 You move selected objects and components along the x, y, and z axes.
 These axes are defined by the current reference systems.